zarf-dev/proposals/0033-registry-proxy/README.md

 - Wait at least two versions before fully removing it.
 -->

 Alpha: The `--registry-proxy` flag is introduced and E2E tested.
-It uses mTLS between the proxy and the registry.
-The proxy daemonset handles new nodes introduced to the cluster automatically.
+It will start behind a feature flag.
 Beta: Maintainers have validated that this is a solution Zarf should support long term.
 Zarf gives users the ability to provide their own CAs.
+It uses mTLS between the proxy and the registry.
+The proxy daemonset handles new nodes introduced to the cluster automatically.
 Stable: The feature has been validated and users are happy with the UX.
 The Zarf documentation provides information on how common distros can be configured to allow hostPort or hostNetwork. `--registry-proxy` defaults to true.

 ### Upgrade / Downgrade Strategy